-Water and sanitary sewer services are provided to most Sartell residents by the city's Water and Sewer Department.
-This department operates and maintains wells, water storage facilities, sanitary sewer lines and lift stations; flushes city hydrants; and repairs fire hydrants.
+Water and sanitary sewer services are provided to most Sartell residents by the city’s Utility Department.
+This department operates, monitors, and maintains water treatment plants, wells, water storage towers, sanitary sewer lines and lift stations; analyzes chemical parameters; locates water and sewer lines; monitors chemical feed systems; operate and maintain city wading pool; flushes city hydrants; and repairs fire hydrants.

-A city-owned and city-operated water system makes up a major portion of the Sartell Water City of Sartell Water Treatment Facility and Sewer Department.
+A city-owned and city-operated water system make up a major portion of the Sartell Water City of Sartell Water Treatment Facility and Sewer Department.
 The water supply comes from 9 wells and 3 water treatment plants with a total pumping capacity of about 12 million gallons per day.
-There is approximately 65 miles of water main.
+There are approximately 65 miles of water main.
 To handle peak water loads Sartell also has 3 water towers and 2 clearwells for ground storage.
 The water is chlorinated and fluoridated to meet Department of Health standards.
 The Water and Sewer Department staff bills bi-monthly based on usage.
 Some Sartell properties obtain their water through private wells and are not served by the municipal water systems.
-The most recent Water Quality Report on Sartell's water system is available in .pdf format.

 The Water and Sewer Department also maintains sanitary sewer lines in Sartell which discharge into the regional waste treatment system managed by the City of St. Cloud and surrounding communities.
 There are 10 lift stations, about 55 miles of sanitary sewer, and 26 miles of storm sewer in Sartell.